Operational Quantum Reference Frame Transformations: Relational Quantum Kinematics

 Thus we arrive at the following proposition: \begin{proposition} Let $\R$ be a localizable frame.
 Then $\S(\his)^\R$ is dense in the operational topology on $\S(\his)$. \end{proposition}

-Hence, for localizable frames, any state of $\S$ can be arbitrarily well approximated by a sequence of relative states of the form $\Y^\R_*(\omega_n \otimes \rho)$, and (to arbitrary approximation) `all states are relative states' when the frame is localizable.
+Hence, for localizable frames, any state of $\S$ can be arbitrarily well approximated by a sequence of relative states of the form $\Y^\R_*(\rho \otimes \omega_n)$, and therefore (to arbitrary approximation) `all states are relative states' in this regime.
 This justifies the free use of statements of the form `the state relative to the frame is...' in other work, showing that the localizability of the frame, and the localization of the frame state is needed.
-Furthermore the understanding that $\rho$ relative to $\dyad{e}$ takes the form $\dyad{e}\otimes \rho$ has now been given a firm operational basis.
+Furthermore the understanding that $\rho$ relative to $\dyad{e}$ takes the form $\rho \otimes \dyad{e}$ (e.g. \cite{de2020quantum}) has now been given a firm operational basis.